 This indicates the percent of residents that suffered from a major fall.
 Falls resulting in serious injuries are considered to be an indicator of nursing care .
 Major falls which result in injury are routinely caused by lower quality nursing care.

 Minimizes Urinary Tract Infections

-This tells you the percentage of patients that have had a urinary tract infection.
-Urinary tract infections are considered by many experts to be a barometer of the quality of nursing care at a nursing home.
-UTI's are often linked to a facility with worst hygiene practices.
-However, this statistic may also be skewed for certain facilities due to inconsistent reporting standards for infections.
+This indicates the percent of patients that suffered from a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be an indicator of the quality of nursing care .
+UTI's are routinely linked to lower quality nursing care.
+However, this datapoint may also be skewed for certain facilities due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication